On this page

 Introduction of the Mental Health Bill

-On 1 October 2024 the Mental Health Bill was introduced to the House of Representatives.
+On 1 October 2024, the Mental Health Bill was introduced to the House of Representatives.
 This Bill, if passed, will repeal and replace the Mental Health Act.

-View the bill on the Legislation website
+View the bill on the Legislation website.

-Read an overview of key areas of the Bill
+Read an overview of key areas of the Bill as introduced.

 The Bill aims to be a modern legislative framework for compulsory mental health care that: